 3. $52-56 is very competitive pricing for a pri fixe menu.
 They don't just serve ramen and send you on your way.
 They create an entire meal in a relaxing atmosphere.
 I have had pri fixe courses in high end restaurants that didn't mesh.
 Clint and Yoko have definitely succeeded in making all of the dishes work together.

 4. Most places don't have chicken paitan, and most places don't have a very good chintan.
-The shio and shoyu ramen I have tried in Norcal generally haven't been memorable.
+The shio and shoyu ramen I have tried in Norcal generally hasn't been memorable.
 Noodle in a Haystack is as close as you're going to get to Japanese ramen that tastes like you're in Japan and it's not a chain.

 5. Clint and Yoko are both awesome, fun people who enjoy talking about food, and how they make their food.
 How many chefs will give away details about how they make their broth? --Short story: My aunt's sister was traveling in Vietnam and had a bowl of phở that blew her mind.
 She asked how it was made and they told her that if she gave them $20 USD, they would give her the recipe.
 She thought she was making off with a steal.
 It's cheap enough she could go back to Taiwan and open up her own shop!
 It was in English so she couldn't read it though, so when my uncle translated it for her, she was dismayed to find that the first ingredient listed was... bouillon cubes.